 If you haven't already, create a .oci directory to store the credentials:

 Generate the private key with one of the following commands.

 Recommended: To generate the key, encrypted with a passphrase you provide when prompted:

 Note: For Windows, if you generated the private key with a passphrase, you may need to insert -passin stdin to be prompted for the passphrase.
 The prompt will just be the blinking cursor, with no text.

 View the details for the user who will be calling the API with the key pair:

-If you're signed in as this user, click your username in the top-right corner of the Console, and then click User Settings.
+If you're signed in as the user: Open the Profile menu () and click User Settings.

-If you're an administrator doing this for another user, instead click Identity, click Users, and then select the user from the list.
+If you're an administrator doing this for another user: Open the navigation menu.
+Under Governance and Administration, go to Identity and click Users.
+Select the user from the list.

 Click Add Public Key.